HariSekhon/DevOps-Bash-tools/README.md

 - `http_duplicate_urls.sh` - find duplicate URLs in a given web page
 - `jvm_heaps*.sh` - show all your Java heap sizes for all running Java processes, and their total MB (for performance tuning and sizing)
 - `mac_diff_settings.sh` - takes before and after snapshots of UI setting changes and diffs them to make it easy to find `defaults` keys to add to `setup/mac_settings.sh` to save settings
+- `copy_to_clipboard.sh - copies stdin or string arg to system clipboard on Linux or Mac
+- `paste_from_clipboard.sh` - pastes from system clipboard to stdout on Linux or Mac
+- `paste_diff_settings.sh` - Takes snapshots of before and after clipboard changes and diffs them to show config changes
 - `random_select.sh` - selects one of given args at random.
 Useful for sampling, running randomized subsets of large test suites etc.
 - `shred_file.sh` - overwrites a file 7 times to DoD standards before deleting it to prevent recovery of sensitive information
 - `shred_free_space.sh` - overwrites free space to prevent recovery of sensitive information for files that have already been deleted